open-telemetry/opentelemetry-collector-contrib/receiver/azureeventhubreceiver/README.md

 ### time_format (optional)

 All supported time format for logs, metrics and traces.
-Default is empty string array, which means using the current iso8601 parser.
+Default is `nil` (unset), which means using the current iso8601 parser.
 The format is based on https://pkg.go.dev/time#Layout.
 If no time-zone info, will use UTC time.
+If all failed, it will use iso8601 format to parse.

 Default: `nil`